YashAnand1/PostgreSQL-Assignment-3-YashAnand/README.md

 _____________________________________________________________________________________
 <div align="center">

-## Overview
+# Overview
 </div>

 As a part of the third Technical Charcha session on PostgreSQL, the attendees were given an assignment comprising of 4 tasks to help gauge their understanding of PostgreSQL.
-This document serves as a documentation of these 4 tasks which involve the creation of database, schemas, tables and relationships, as well as the querying of the created data.
+This document serves as a documentation of these 4 tasks which involve the following:
+- The creation of database, schemas, tables
+- The querying of the created data

 <div align="center">

 ![image](https://ashnik-images.s3.amazonaws.com/prod/wp-content/uploads/2021/02/20050444/Postgresql-w-400x106.png)